open-web3-stack/pvq-sdk/README.md

 #### Methods

-- `executeQuery(entrypoint, options, params)` - Execute a query on the program
+- `executeQuery<T = Codec>(entrypoint, options, params)` - Execute a query on the program with optional return type specification
 - `checkExtensions()` - Check if required extensions are available
 - `getMetadata()` - Get runtime metadata